nitigsingh/pyiwr/README.md

 # pyiwr

 pyiwr is an advanced open-source library developed by researchers at the SIGMA Research Lab at IIT Indore.
 This powerful tool is designed to effortlessly convert raw ISRO Doppler Weather Radar (DWR) data files and Restructure dual-pol radar ISRO-DWR NetCDF files into Py-ART compatible NetCDF files. pyiwr also provides a range of useful tools and visualization functions to facilitate working with and analyzing weather radar data.
+In addition, for further information, please consult the documentation available at https://nitigsingh.github.io/pyiwr.

 ## Features